business-andrewliu/Alumni-Network/README.md

 ## Solution Summary
 This portal app has the UI layer, service layer, and the database layer.
-![Alumni Career Community Context](Alumni%20Project.png) The UI portal is single page app to be built on JavaScript framework.
+![Alumni Career Community Context](Alumni%20Project.png) The UI portal is single page app to be built on a JavaScript framework.
-The service layer are microservices that connects the UI with the databases.
+The service layer is comprised of microservices that connect the UI with the databases.

 The database design is the following.
 ![Alumni Career Community Database](Alumni%20Project-data%20modeling.png)